ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       Path where the contents stored by Ghost will be kept.

     - `NODE_ENV`\
       Determines the mode in which the Ghost server is going to run.
 Ghost supports the `production` and `development` modes which, among other details, determine which type of database is used with Ghost.
-In `production` mode, Ghost requires using a MySQL database, whereas in `development` mode it is possible to use an SQLite one.
+In `production` mode, Ghost requires using a MySQL database, whereas in `development` mode also allows using an SQLite one instead.

 ## Ghost server persistent storage claim